Most animated PBS Kids shows are set in Springfields:

 League of Super Evil is set in "Metrotown".
 Its location is hinted at when explosions and such are seen from space, suggesting it is near Vancouver, Canada, where the show is made.
 And greater Vancouver also has a small neighborhood called Metrotown as well.
 Like Springfield, Metrotown has a statue of its founder, the aptly named "Jeremiah Metrotown".

-It's hard to tell where Dora the Explorer is set.
+It's hard to tell where Dora the Explorer is set, with many conflicting clues placing the setting anywhere from Venezuela to Brazil to Asia.
 The spinoff series, Go, Diego, Go!, seems to be somewhere set in Latin America.
 And the spinoff Dora's Explorer Girls is equally vague; the city is unspecified, all of Dora's friends speak fluent spanglish, and it seems to be set in the same area as the original.

 Johnny Test can't decide whether Porkbelly is in an unspecified American state or in Ontario.